infobip/payment-plugin-appcelerator-titanium/README.md

 ### Additional methods

-You can get and set `DebugMode` to true or false to get our logger output debug data.
+You can get and set `DebugMode` to 'true' or 'false' to get our logger output debug data.
 Defaults to false.
-You can also set `PendingTransactionHandlingEnabled` true or false, which will influence whether will we continue pending payment when new payment request is sent, or will we start a new payment request.
+You can also set `PendingTransactionHandlingEnabled` 'true' or 'false', which will influence whether we will continue the pending payment when new a payment request is sent, or we will start a new payment request.
-Default is true, which means that we will try to resume unresolved transaction.
+Default is 'true', which means that we will try to resume the unresolved transaction by default.

 ## Usage example